-- Rulers and Protractors: Pearson will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 3.1. - Required tools will be included in the shipment of materials. - Students are not permitted to use outside rulers or protractors if these tools are provided by Pearson for use on their grade-level assessment. - Protractors are an optional tool for all high school mathematics courses.
-Rulers are an optional tool for high school mathematics courses.
-Pearson will not provide these materials for paper testing.
-Schools should have the ruler and protractor available for paper testing in courses where it is not provided. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipments for high school. - The copies must be free of any writing or notes.
-Do NOT distribute copies with student writing. - If additional copies are needed, schools may either locally print the approved copies available at https://support.mdassessments.com (recommended) or order them through Pearson Access. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing all Sections on a given day. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the Geometry assessment.
-Geometry tools are NOT allowed for Algebra I and Algebra II.
+- Rulers and Protractors: Pearson will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 3.1. - Required tools will be included in the shipment of materials. - Students are NOT permitted to use outside rulers or protractors if these tools are provided by Pearson for use on their grade-level assessment. - Protractors are an optional tool for all high school Mathematics courses.
+Rulers are an optional tool for all high school Mathematics courses.
+Pearson will NOT provide these materials for paper testing.
+Schools should have the ruler and protractor available for paper testing in courses where it is NOT provided. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipments for high school. - The copies must be free of any writing or notes.
+Do NOT distribute copies with student writing. - If additional copies are needed, schools may either locally print the approved copies available at https://support.mdassessments.com (recommended) or order them through Pearson Access. - If students write on the Mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing all Sections on a given day.